Sanjeevan13/costpilot/README.md

 | Frontend | http://localhost:3000 |
 | Backend  | http://localhost:3001 |

 ---

+## 8. Future Roadmap
+CostPilot is continuously evolving to provide a more holistic financial safety net.
+Our upcoming milestones include:
+- **Automated Expense Ingestion:** Include integration for daily spending tracking by collaborating with DuitNow, PayNet, and major Malaysian banks through open banking APIs.
+- **Micro-Investing Engine:** Automatically round up daily purchases and funnel the spare change into user-selected ASNB funds or safe-haven Robo-advisor portfolios.
+- **Real-Time Property & Grocery Comparisons:** Integrate with leading property websites and online groceries to provide instant, localized cost comparisons for rent and daily essentials directly within the optimizer.
+- **Smart Debt Consolidation:** Introduce an active debt-restructuring AI module that negotiates and calculates the optimal payoff strategies for PTPTN, credit cards, and personal loans versus utilizing EPF Account 2 withdrawals.

+---
 Built with ❤️ by **Team TVK** for **KitaHack 2026**